chrisspencer1013/NHacks_Android/README.md

 ```
 Autocomplete and intellisense is your friend! (most of the time...)

-The id doesn't really mean anything to us, but it is a unique identifier for this button that we can use in the next few steps.
+Initially the id doesn't look like much to us.
+It's just a bunch of numbers, right?
+Not quite!
+This number uniquely identifies each button, meaning we can always use this number to trace back to which was pressed.

-Next is to assign each button's id to a choice of Rock, Paper, or Scissors. *How can we do this?*
+Next is to use that id to assign a choice of Rock, Paper, or Scissors to each. *How can we do this?*

 One way would be strings.
-This allows us to have a human-readable choice instead of just a big number (another way that I like is using an `ENUM`, more on that later)
+This allows us to have a human-readable choice instead of just a big number.

 Now for some conditional logic to assign the correct string.
 When the id of the clicked object is the same as the id of one of the buttons, we need to set the variable `userChoice` to capture that for later.
 We will do this with an equality operator `==`